-Cooperative Institute for Research in Environmental Sciences, University of Colorado Boulder, Boulder, CO, USA exist at temperatures where either liquid droplets or ice crystals may form (roughly -38°C to 0°C) and are governed by microphysical interactions between water's three thermodynamic phases (vapor, liquid, and ice) (Korolev et al., 2017).
-The importance of these processes has been brought to light by a number of studies (Frey & Kay, 2018; Tan & Storelvmo, 2016; Zhu et al., 2022) that uncovered major changes to projected climate after altering mixed-phase clouds in global simulations.
-Most critically, these studies reported strong impacts on the global mean surface air temperature change that ultimately
+Mixed-phase clouds are a key source of uncertainty in projections of future climate (Forster et al., 2021; Storelymo et al., 2015), yet their influence is poorly understood or constrained.
+These clouds exist at temperatures where either liquid droplets or ice crystals may form (roughly -38°C to 0°C) and are governed by microphysical interactions between water's three thermodynamic phases (vapor, liquid, and ice) (Korolev et al., 2017).
+The importance of these processes has been brought to light by a number of studies (Frey & Kay, 2018; Tan & Storelymo, 2016; Zhu et al., 2022) that uncovered major changes to projected climate after altering mixed-phase clouds in global simulations.
+These studies reported strong impacts on the global mean surface air temperature change that ultimately develops following a doubling of carbon dioxide in the atmosphere, a central metric in climate science known as equilibrium climate sensitivity (ECS).